redstrate/redstrate.com/content/art/2021/miqote-swimsuit.md

 ---
-title: Miq'ote in a Swimsuit
+title: "Miq'ote in a Swimsuit"
 date: 2021-01-01
 excludefeed: true
 layout: art-detail